robcarver17/pysystemtrade/docs/userguide.md

 2. Price data- `code_price.csv` (eg SP500_price.csv) headings: DATETIME, PRICE
 3. Futures data - `code_carrydata.csv` (eg AEX_carrydata.csv): headings: DATETIME, PRICE,CARRY,CARRY_CONTRACT PRICE_CONTRACT
 4. Currency data - `ccy1ccy2fx.csv` (eg AUDUSDfx.csv) headings: DATETIME, FXRATE
-5. Cost data - 'costs_analysis.csv' headings: Instrument, Slippage, PerBlock, Percentage, PerTrade
+5. Cost data - 'costs_analysis.csv' headings: Instrument, Slippage, PerBlock, Percentage, PerTrade.
+See ['costs'](#costs) for more detail.

 DATETIME should be something that `pandas.to_datetime` can parse.
 Note that the price in (2) is the continously stitched price (see [volatility calculation](#vol_calc) ), whereas the price in (3) is the price of the contract we're currently trading.